 The collection of works gathered at the Matisse Museum in Nice belongs to the largest in the world.
 There are also items of everyday use that once belonged to Henri Matisse.

-Opened in 1963 in Nice, the Matisse Museum contains one of the world’s largest collections of works by Henri Matisse, a French artist of world renown.
-It is located in the 17th century Villa des Arènes, formerly known as the Palais de Gubernatis (from the first owner).
-At the beginning, the museum shared place with the Archaeological Museum, which is now next door, in its own building.
+Opened in Nice in 1963, the Matisse Museum contains one of the world’s largest collections of works by Henri Matisse, a French artist of world renown.
+It is located in the 17th century Villa des Arènes, formerly known as the Palais de Gubernatis (after the first owner).
+In the beginning the museum shared its space with the Archaeological Museum, which is now next door in its own building.

 Who was Henri Matisse?

-Henri Matisse lived in the years 1869 – 1954.
-He is considered the most outstanding representative of Fauvism, but before he came to this direction in painting, he created in different styles.
+Henri Matisse lived from 1869 to 1954.
+He is considered the most outstanding representative of Fauvism, but before he came to this direction in painting he created in different styles.
 His friend and competitor was Pablo Picasso.
-From 1917 until his death Matisse lived in Nice, with a 5-year break, when he lived in nearby Vence.
-He created, among others in the studio located in the Yellow House in the Old Town of Nice.
+From 1917 until his death, except for a 5-year break when he lived in nearby Vence, Matisse lived in Nice.
+Among others, he created his works in a studio located in the Yellow House in Nice’s Old Town.

 Henri Matisse died of a heart attack in his apartment in Nice.
-He is buried with his wife in a cemetery in the Cimiez district, near the Matisse Museum.
+He is buried with his wife in a cemetery in the Cimiez district, nearby the Matisse Museum.

 The Matisse Museum in Nice perfectly documents the various stages of the artist’s development.
-Several dozen paintings, hundreds of drawings, prints, photographs and sculptures, mostly made of bronze by Matisse himself, as well as books illustrated by the artist and numerous cut-outs, have been gathered here.
-In addition, the museum also houses everyday objects belonging to Matisse.
+Several dozen paintings; hundreds of drawings, prints, and photographs; sculptures, mostly made of bronze by Matisse himself; as well as books illustrated by the artist and numerous cut-outs, have been gathered together here.
+In addition, the museum houses everyday objects that belonged to Matisse.

-A separate room is occupied by the exposition concerning the Chapel of the Rosary (Chapelle du Rosaire) located in Vence and designed by Matisse.
-The museum has, among others spatial design of the object and projects of individual works constituting the chapel’s equipment.
-The artist made this interior in thanks for taking care of him during convalescence after the oncological surgery.
+A separate room is occupied by an exposition about the Chapel of the Rosary (Chapelle du Rosaire) located in Vence and designed by Matisse.
+The museum has, among other things, a scale model of the chapel, as well as the projects of individual works constituting the chapel’s equipment.
+The artist made this interior in thanks for the care given to him during his convalescence after oncological surgery.

 Most of the exhibits come from donors, including Matisse himself and his family.

-The museum is open from Wednesday to Monday, from 10AM to 6PM from 23 June to 15 October and from 11AM to 6PM in other months.
+The museum is open from Wednesday to Monday, from 10AM to 6PM from 23 June to 15 October, and from 11AM to 6PM during other months of the year.